iamshirazi/CanadianElections/README.md

 ### October 2025 UPDATE:
 * Added parliament charts for each currently available election!
 Just click the `>` button to see the seat makeup in parliament.
+* Added the 1900 election to the project!

 ### September 2025 UPDATE:
 * Added the 1872, 1874, 1878, 1882, 1887, 1891 AND 1896 elections to the project!
 You can view them under the NEW dropdown menu.
 Just hover your mouse over the "More" button and select an election.